Chart Color Schemes

 Residential development activity is lower than average in Shepparton Surrounds - East according to AreaSearch's national comparison of local real estate markets

-In this financial year, $5.8 million in commercial approvals have been registered.
-Compared to the rest of Victoria, Shepparton Surrounds - East has significantly less development activity, 70.0% below the regional average per person.
-This limited new construction often reinforces demand and pricing for existing properties.
-However, recent periods have seen an increase in development activity.
-This activity is also below national averages, reflecting the area's maturity and possible planning constraints.

-All recent building activity consists of detached dwellings, maintaining the area's low density character with a focus on family homes.
+This financial year has seen $5.8 million in commercial approvals registered.
+Compared to the rest of Victoria, Shepparton Surrounds - East has significantly less development activity, 70% below the regional average per person.
+This limited new construction typically supports demand and pricing for existing properties.
+Recent building activity consists solely of detached dwellings, maintaining the area's low density character with a focus on family homes.
 The estimated population per dwelling approval is 388 people.

 By 2041, Shepparton Surrounds - East is projected to grow by 1,856 residents.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+At current development rates, housing supply may struggle to meet this population growth.

 Frequently Asked Questions - Development